 Role of territorial authorities

-Under the RMA, territorial authorities (either city or district councils) must implement the Air Quality NES and must ensure implementation of the regional council rules and policies related to air quality as set out in the relevant regional plan.
+Under the RMA, territorial authorities (either city or district councils) must implement the Air Quality NES and ensure implementation of the regional council rules and policies related to air quality.
+These are set out in the relevant regional plan.
 The Ministry encourages local councils to liaise with the relevant regional council to ensure they are aware of any regional rules for air quality in their area.
 Territorial authorities may also make bylaws (under the Local Government Act) to control air quality in their area.

 The territorial authority is responsible for issuing building consents for solid fuel appliances, which must meet both the home heating-related standards of the Air Quality NES and the installation and other requirements of the Building Act 2004.
 Consent officers refer to the list of authorised woodburners, the ban on new open fires and home heating rules in the regional plan when processing building consents for burners.

-Council contact details are available through Council maps and websites [New Zealand Local Government website].
+For council contact details see Council maps and websites [New Zealand Local Government website].